TheNetworg/oauth2-azure/README.md

 ## Making API Requests

-This library also provides easy interface to make it easier to interact with [Azure Graph API](https://msdn.microsoft.com/en-us/library/azure/hh974476.aspx), the following methods are available on `provider` object:
+This library also provides easy interface to make it easier to interact with [Azure Graph API](https://msdn.microsoft.com/en-us/library/azure/hh974476.aspx) and [Microsoft Graph](http://graph.microsoft.io), the following methods are available on `provider` object (it also handles automatic token refresh flow should it be needed during making the request):

 - `get($ref, $accessToken, $headers = [])`
 - `post($ref, $body, $accessToken, $headers = [])`